twr14152/c-network-automation-scripts/README.md

 # Network Scripts written in C to configure and operate network devices
 ### 07/13/2025
-- Added optiom for configure filw to the Cisco devixe we are testing
+- Added option for configure filw to the Cisco devixe we are testing
 - cisco/example2/ssh_script.c
 - The cisco device did not honor end of line ";" that arista debixe did the result was anything beyond the interface description became part of the description.
 - So I had to use an interactive shell to get it to properly take the commands.